kosciukiewicz/sbc-solver/README.md

 This project is an automatic solver designed to tackle squad building challenges (SBCs) from the EA FC 25 game using genetic algorithms.

+# 🚨 Disclaimer: Project Not Maintained 🚨

+This project is **no longer actively maintained**.
+Development has been moved and integrated into [FUT Mind](https://futmind.com) and [MyClub](https://myclub.gg/) 🚀.
+New features are activily developed and will be available only there.

+Thank you for your understanding! 🙏

 ## Main features

 - completely free;